The weight filtration on real singular homology is motivic: The real realization

-To show that $C_*(-,\F_2)$ factor through Voevodsky motives, we must first show that it factors through $\Sm^\mathrm{cor}(\R,\F_2)^\otimes$, or equivalently that each $\mathrm{H}_n(-(\R),\F_2)$ does.
-Doing this will yield maps and there is a somehow natural way of defining those maps (see \Cref{concretedescription} below), but it is then not obvious at all (at least to the author of this note) how to show that these maps are compatible with composition.
-Circumventing this issue will require a small detour through the theory of quadratic forms.
+To show that $C_*(-,\F_2)$ factor through Voevodsky motives, we must first show that it factors through $\Sm^\mathrm{cor}(\R,\F_2)^\otimes$.
+At the level of homology which is in fact the level of the homotopy category because $\F_2$ is a field, there is a somehow natural way of defining maps (see \Cref{concretedescription} below), but it is then not obvious at all (at least to the author of this note) how to show that these maps are compatible with composition even without thinking about higher coherence.
+Circumventing this issue will require a detour through the theory of quadratic forms and the use of Jacobson's theorem (\Cref{jacobson} below).

 \begin{definition}(Knebusch) Let $X$ be a scheme. \begin{enumerate} \item Let $\mathrm{GW}'(X)$ be the Grothendieck ring associated to the semi-ring of \emph{bilinear spaces} i.e. equivalence classes of locally free sheaves $\ecal$ on $X$ equipped with a non-degenerate symmetric bilinear form where the semi-ring structure is given by orthogonal sum and tensor product.
 A bilinear space $(\ecal,\beta)$ is said to be \emph{metabolic} if it admits a Lagrangian, i.e. a sub-bundle $\mc{V}$ which coincides with its own orthogonal bundle\footnote{Metabolic spaces are the analog of hyperbolic spaces over a base.}.
 The \emph{Witt ring} $W(X)$ is the quotient of $\mathrm{GW}'(X)$ by the ideal generated by metabolic bilinear spaces. \item There is a natural map $W(X)\to \F_2^{\pi_0(X)}$ given by the rank modulo $2$.
 The kernel of this map is called the \emph{fundamental ideal} of $W(X)$ and is denoted by $I(X)$.
 For $n\geqslant 0$ an integer, we denote by $I^n(X)$ the $n$-th power of the fundamental ideal. \end{enumerate} \end{definition} \begin{constr}(Jacobson) Let $X$ be a finite-type $\R$-scheme.
 The \emph{global signature map} is the map